 More research is needed, but promising therapies for improving sexual satisfaction include:

 - Acupuncture.
 Acupuncture involves the insertion of extremely thin needles into your skin at strategic points on your body.
-Acupuncture may have positive effects on women with sexual pain disorders.
-Another possible therapy is acupuncture to improve libido in women with low desire, although this area has yet to be rigorously studied.
+Acupuncture may have positive effects on women with certain sexual dysfunctions, but more study is needed.

 - Yoga.
 During yoga, you perform a series of postures and controlled breathing exercises to promote a flexible body and a calm mind.
 Certain subsets of yoga aim to channel the body's sexual energy and improve sexual functioning.
 Very little data exist on the benefits of yoga on sexual functioning.
 However, the practice of yoga is associated with improved psychological well-being and overall health.

 - Shifren JL.
 Sexual dysfunction in women: Epidemiology, risk factors, and evaluation. http://www.uptodate.com/home.
 Accessed July 4, 2015.

 - Shifren JL.
 Sexual dysfunction in women: Management. http://www.uptodate.com/home.
 Accessed July 4, 2015.

 - McCool ME, et al. Prevalence and predictors of female sexual dysfunction: A protocol for a systematic review.
 Systematic Reviews.
 2014;3:1.

 - Fact sheet: Female sexual dysfunction.
 Hormone Health Network. http://www.hormone.org/questions-and-answers/2012/female-sexual-dysfunction.
 Accessed July 4, 2015.

 - Effective treatments for sexual problems.
 The North American Menopause Society. http://www.menopause.org/for-women/sexual-health-menopause-online/effective-treatments-for-sexual-problems.
 Accessed July 10, 2015.